 Review your jobs and WIP using the Work In Progress module in WorkflowMax.
 Identify any jobs that are carrying WIP that you think should be invoiced or completed and make the call on whether to invoice the time/costs or write it off.

-Reviewing your WIP and cleaning up any outstanding amounts is good business practice, and should be done at the end of every month, not just at the end of financial year.
+Reviewing your WIP and cleaning up any outstanding amounts is a good business practice, and should be done at the end of every month, not just at the end of the financial year.
 This can also be a good time to give clients a nudge about outstanding projects by issuing a final invoice.